babakzy/babakzy/README.md

 ### Hi there 👋
+I'm a generalist front-end developer interested and experienced in design and managment.I've been working on websites by designing and developing interfaces for various applications.
+I like to create interactive and modern web pages.

 <!--
 **babakzy/babakzy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.